preciofishbone/OmniaDocsG2/blocks/publishing-app-rollup/index.rst

 Publishing App Rollup block
 ==============================

-This is an ongoing, preliminary documentaition of a new block to come in Omnia 6.5.
+This is an ongoing, preliminary documentation of a new block to come in Omnia 6.5.

 Settings
 ***********